fgnt/python_crashkurs/docs/include/profiling.md

 General comments:

- - When your think you code is slow, it is important to first figure out, where the code is slow.
+ - If you think your code is slow, it is important to first figure out, where the bottleneck is.
- - When you profile your program, the profiler overhead may be critical, e.g. when you profile a loop which has only a few simple integer operations
+ - In some cases, the profiler overhead may be critical, e.g. if you profile a loop which has only a few simple integer operations
  - Try to avoid loops in python.
 Using numpy with an independent axis is much faster (speedups above 100 aren't uncommon)

-Now let me explain the `line_profiler` that I personally always use, to locate the bottleneck of my code.
+Now let me explain the `line_profiler` that I personally always use to locate the bottleneck of my code.

-First let us define a function, that we want to profile
+First, let us define a function, that we want to profile

 ```python
 def fibonacci(n):